A short guide on using Dask for data analysis in Python with multiple cores (2023)

 from dask.distributed import Client

-client = Client() # Starts a local Dask client
+= Client() # Starts a local Dask client

 # Compute the results with the default multi-threading scheduler

-results = dask.compute(*lazy_results)
+= dask.compute(*lazy_results) results

 However, sometimes the multi-threading scheduler isn’t the best choice.
 For example, when I’m dealing with CPU-bound tasks, where calculations hog the CPU without ever freeing the GIL, I switch to the multi-processing scheduler.